-Nor is the focus of the information below on bad-smelling flowers that you can find on just about any web search on the subject, many of which dwell in the warmer regions of the globe.
-Instead, the main focus is on bad-smelling flowers that gardeners in the North are more likely to encounter.
-The examples listed below may not stink as badly as the notoriously foul-scented "corpse plant" (Amorphophallus titanum) of Sumatra or its somewhat smaller relative, Amorphophallus konjac (the snake lily), but the average reader of this site is much more likely to have dealings with them in everyday life.
+While many bad-smelling flowers dwell in the warmer regions of the globe, these are flowers that gardeners in the North are more likely to encounter.
+The examples listed below may not stink as badly as the notoriously foul-scented "corpse plant" (Amorphophallus titanum) of Sumatra or its somewhat smaller relative, Amorphophallus konjac (the snake lily), but you're much more likely to have dealings with them in everyday life.

 01 of 10

 The blossoms of spring hold a special place in our hearts, an observation that is doubly true for those who garden in the North and must endure long, harsh winters.
 A subset of spring-bloomers remarkable in its diversity is the group are known as the spring bulb plants.
 Consider, for example, just the range in height from the tiny snowdrops to the rather imposing crown imperial (Fritillaria imperialis).

 Crown imperial also contrasts nicely with another of its bulbous compatriots: hyacinth.
 But here, the contrast pertains to scent.
 Hyacinth wafts a sweet perfume on the spring breezes, but crown imperial gives off a skunk scent.
 Bad-smelling flowers or not, though, this plant should have a place in your landscaping.
 Its orange flowers make a strong statement in the spring garden.

 Your first thought when you hear "alyssum" may be of a white annual used as a bedding plant, sweet alyssum.
 The "sweet" in that plant's name is there for a reason: it is sweet-scented.

 But the yellow alyssum is a yellow-bloomed perennial with bad-smelling flowers.
 You can also use it in landscaping as a ground cover.